Jules Breach

-Early and personal life
+Early life

-Breach was born in Brighton, Sussex.
-She moved with her family to Mauritius until she was 5 at which point she returned to the UK and attended St Mary’s RC Primary School in Portslade, Sussex.
-Breach lived in Jamaica between the ages of 8 and 15.
-In Jamaica her passion was tennis and she would practice five or six times a week.
-Breach returned to Sussex and completed her education at Cardinal Newman School and then Sussex University, where she studied for a degree in Media.
+Breach was born in Brighton, Sussex, to Filipino parents.
+When she was six months old, her family moved to Mauritius until she was 5 at which point she returned to England and attended St Mary's RC Primary School in Portslade, Sussex until moving again, this time to Jamaica where she lived from the ages of 8 to 15.
+In Jamaica, her passion was tennis.
+During her childhood, she also played in various tennis tournaments around the world.

+Breach returned to Sussex to complete her education at Cardinal Newman School and then Sussex University, where she studied for a degree in Media before studying for an NCTJ qualification at Brighton Journalist Works.
+She also participated in the national council of the Training of Journalists.
 She is a fan of Brighton and Hove Albion F.C.